Helsinki City Rail Loop

-The Helsinki City Rail Loop (Pisararata literally translated: droplet railway, Centrumslingan) is a planned new railway line in Helsinki, Southern Finland.
-It is to be a double track balloon loop in the shape of a tear drop.
-Helsinki commuter rail currently terminating at Helsinki Central railway station would be diverted into tunnels under the city centre.
-New underground stations would be created in Töölö (west), Helsinki city centre (south; likely to be located directly under Forum shopping centre) and Hakaniemi metro station (east), with a possible fourth station at Alppila (north) depending on how the connection to the main line is made in relation to the existing northern Pasila railway station.
-The new tracks would be 7 km long.
+The Helsinki City Rail Loop (Pisararata literally translated: droplet railway, Centrumslingan) was a planned new railway line in Helsinki, Southern Finland.
+It was to be a double track balloon loop in the shape of a tear drop.
+Helsinki commuter rail currently terminating at Helsinki Central railway station would have been diverted into tunnels under the city centre.
+New underground stations were to be created in Töölö (west), Helsinki city centre (south; likely directly under Forum shopping centre) and Hakaniemi metro station (east), with a possible fourth station at Alppila (north) depending on how the connection to the main line would have been made in relation to the existing northern Pasila railway station.
+The new tracks were to be 7 km long.
+The plan was cancelled in 2025.

 Reasons for construction and cost estimate

 The target is to free up capacity at Helsinki Central railway station to allow for expansion of long-distance trains; the existing capacity between Pasila and Helsinki has been all used up with the opening of the Ring Rail Line in 2014.
 Detailed planning took place during 2012–2015, resulting in the project being shelved in February 2015.
 The project was initially expected to cost €956 million if completed by the 2020s.
 For the planning stages, €40 million was allocated.
 By 2019 the expected cost of the original plan had risen to €1.5 billion.